herminiogg/dmaog-paper-evaluation/StatisticalAnalysis/analysisInR.md

     ## # A tibble: 6 × 4
     ##   .y.       group1      group2           r
     ##   <chr>     <chr>       <chr>        <dbl>
-    ## 1 All_items DMAOG       LD-flex      1.29
+    ## 1 All_items DMAOG       LDflex       1.29
     ## 2 All_items DMAOG       RDF4J-Beans  0.862
     ## 3 All_items DMAOG       Walder       0.431
-    ## 4 All_items LD-flex     RDF4J-Beans -0.431
+    ## 4 All_items LDflex      RDF4J-Beans -0.431
-    ## 5 All_items LD-flex     Walder      -0.862
+    ## 5 All_items LDflex      Walder      -0.862
     ## 6 All_items RDF4J-Beans Walder      -0.431

 As we can see from the previous results the effect size is large as per Cohen suggested values of effect size for r.
-Therefore, we can ensure that DMAOG is faster than LD-flex, and RDF4J-Beans, and Walder is faster than LD-flex.
-However, while we can ensure that DMAOG is faster than Walder, Walder is faster than RDF4J-Beans and RDF4J-Beans is faster than LD-flex these relations have a medium effect size so the difference is less strong than in the other cases.
+Therefore, we can ensure that DMAOG is faster than LDflex, and RDF4J-Beans, and Walder is faster than LDflex.
+However, while we can ensure that DMAOG is faster than Walder, Walder is faster than RDF4J-Beans and RDF4J-Beans is faster than LDflex these relations have a medium effect size so the difference is less strong than in the other cases.

 Results for “Search by fields” method: